datacamp/courses-introduction-to-version-control-with-git/chapter3.md

             output = 'data/eastern.csv',
             strict = True
         ),
         incorrect_msg = "It seems that `data/eastern.csv` was added to the staging area.
-Unstage it with `git reset` then try again."
+Unstage it with `git reset HEAD` then try again."
     )
 )
 ```